 This directory, combined with the insights provided by this site, aims to shine a light on which companies are the most active, the initiatives they’re focusing on, and the key developments shaking and shaping their sectors.

-Globalfuturist 2018 Directory of
+Fanatical futurist 2018 Directory of

-Corporate R&D and innovation labs
+Corporate R&D and Innovation labs

 While the term skunk works has come to refer to any secretive research facility or department, the originator of the term was Lockheed Martin’s off-limits R&D team at their Burbank, CA facility.
 Origin stories conflict slightly, but their first recognized feat was the design of the Lockheed P-80 Shooting Star in just 143 days, in a contained setup away from other engineers.
 Development of the fighter actually began four months before formal contracts were delivered, a hallmark of the division’s “off the books” modus operandi and part of the rogue culture that continues to define it to this day.
 Culture is king for innovation and 70+ years later, teams still strive to produce next-gen aircraft innovations that adhere to founder Kelly Johnson’s mantra of “quick, quiet and quality.”